 DeSanty and Bullett both played in the NEWBA Senior All-Star Classic at Western New England on March 23.

 DeSanty had a chance to have her career come through Berkshire County as Colby-Sawyer earned an at-large bid to the NCAA Division III tournament.
-But the Chargers lost in the first round to Ithaca 56-43.
-Ithaca went on to play Williams in the Sweet 16 at Williams College.

 Also closing out a college career was former Pittsfield High School standout Sedale Jones.